christopherlim98/christopherlim98/README.md

 I'm an aspiring software engineer.
 Currently pursuing Master of Computational Data Science with a concentration in Computer Systems at Carnegie Mellon University.

-Previously, I have interned at Meta as an Enterprise Software Engineer Intern.
-I have also built tech for public good at [Open Government Products, GovTech Singapore](https://www.open.gov.sg/) as an intern.
+I have previously interned at Palantir Technologies and Meta.
+I have also built tech for public good at [Open Government Products, GovTech Singapore](https://www.open.gov.sg/).

 ##### Some cool products that I have worked on